 So although it's best, and less stressful, to have the skills you need, if for any reason you're unable – or need time – to develop them, you must be able to draw on your will to succeed.

 In a perfect world, we recruit people with both.
 But if I'm given the choice between someone who needs development but is driven, and someone who is highly skilled but seems to lack genuine desire, it will be the first one every time.
 In fact, I'll be excited by the prospect of watching them grow.

 What Can You Do?

-OK, let's be frank: your own self-assessment may be biased, because I've rarely met people who say they don't want to succeed.
-But if you want to be fair to yourself, you need to look back on times of hardship, on setbacks you have had, and assess whether you did all you could, or could you have done more?
+OK, let's be frank: your own self-assessment may be biased, because, in working situations, I've not met too many people who say they don't want to succeed.
+But if you want to be fair to yourself, you need to look back on times of hardship, on setbacks you've had, and assess whether you did all you could, or could you have done more?
 Have you failed but blamed others without considering your own shortcomings?
-If the answer is yes, that's fine, but learn from your mistakes.
+If the answer is yes, that's ok, but it's important to learn from your mistakes.
 If the answer is no, in other words you have always done the right thing, you may want to dig deeper and ask yourself again.
 Don't beat yourself up, but resolve to do more and try harder next time.
 Sometimes what appears to be a failure of will can actually be a lack of awareness, or even confidence.

 And whatever your choice, I hope this article helps you to reach a conclusion that gives you a happy outcome.

 Get a solid foundation in Project software to create solid, resilient project plans.